-Q Search Sources SciVal ⊐ ? Ŷ 宜 MA
+Q Search Sources SciVal ⊅ ? Ŷ 宜 MA

 perience.
 See what is new

-Search documents ND "VFT" , ldvanced query ×
+Search documents "passion" AND "education" AI ND "VET" , Advanced query ×

-R ieset Searc h Q
+R leset Searc sh Q

-cuments Research data 7 N A nalyze re sults 7
+ocuments Research data 7 NA nalyze re

-overview ••• More Sh Authors ow all abstracts Sort by Dat e (newest) Year ⊻ ⊞ ci tations
+overview ••• More Sh ow all abstracts Sort by Dat e (newest) Year Cit tations

-al education and Niittylahti, S., Ar Mäkinen, M. inala, J., Journal of Voc Education and 75(2), pp. 372- ational Training, 390 2023 4
+al education and Niittylahti, S., An Mäkinen, M. ınala, J., Journal of Voc Education and 75(2), pp. 372- Training, 2023 4

 Related documents

 tor in a globalized world: Nahm, M.M.
-Technical and Education and 25, pp. 167-18 Vocational Training, 5 2017 3
+Technical and Education and 25, pp. 167-18 Training, 2017 3

-i N° of matches Evidence - example 97 "Student engagement is supported by interest and enthusiasm for the curriculum, strong connectedness to other students, and suitable ways to learn and study" (Niittylahti et al., 2023, p.372) 5 "There are these field assignments, they're just the kind of stuff I know, a lot of work and entrepreneurship-related stuff.
-I want to become an entrepreneur someday, so this place feels right. ([interviewee] Oliver, year 1)" (Niittylahti et al., 2023, 380) 3 "One of the key findings of this study is that not all adolescents have a strong passion for their field of study."
-(Niittylahti et al., 2023, p.385) N° of matches 97 5 3 the wrong thing, though all lecturers are future perspectives in view of a globalized nowadays careful about what they say, and world (Nahm, 2017). we are aware that certain things are indeed "off limits".
+Keyword N° of matches Evidence - example Engagement 97 "Student engagement is supported by interest and enthusiasm for the curriculum, strong connectedness to other students, and suitable ways to learn and study" (Niittylahti et al., 2023, p.372) Enthusiasm 5 "There are these field assignments, they're just the kind of stuff I know, a lot of work and entrepreneurship-related stuff.
+I want to become an entrepreneur someday, so this place feels right. ([interviewee] Oliver, year 1)" (Niittylahti et al., 2023, 380) Passion 3 "One of the key findings of this study is that not all adolescents have a strong passion for their field of study."
+(Niittylahti et al., 2023, p.385)